Categories

 Neuschwanstein Castle – aka ‘The Real Cinderella Castle’ is absolutely stunning.
 You’ll find it on display high up on a rugged hill above the village of Hohenschwangau in southwest Bavaria, Germany.

 I dreamed about visiting this castle since I was a kid.
-My parents traveled to Europe and told me about this beautiful castle, so it was very high on my wishlist of places to visit.
-I’m so thankful that we had to opportunity to drive there from a house we were staying at while petsitting.
-It was amazing sharing this beautiful spot with our three boys.
+My parents traveled to Europe and told me about this beautiful castle.
+It was very high on my wishlist of places to visit.
+I am so thankful for the opportunity we had to drive there from a house we were staying at while petsitting.
+We felt so blessed to see this beautiful castle with our three boys.

-You can walk up a paved road to get to the castle, ride a horse-drawn wagon up that same road, or take an undeveloped hiking trail that winds through the woods to get to the castle.
+To reach the entrance to the castle, you can walk up a paved road, ride a horse-drawn wagon up that same road, or take an undeveloped hiking trail that winds through the woods.
+We chose to hike the trail with our boys to reach the castle and walked the paved road back down the mountain when our tour was finished.

 Looking over the Neushcwanstein Castle balcony with kids